Emmerich Rhine Bridge

 Emmerich Rhine Bridge, Suspension bridge in Emmerich am Rhein, Germany

-The construction of the bridge began with a foundation stone ceremony on May 2, 1962, and the structure opened for traffic on September 3, 1965.
+Construction began with a foundation stone ceremony on May 2, 1962, and the bridge opened for traffic on September 3, 1965.
+It was long considered one of Europe's longest suspension bridges and significantly improved transport connections between Germany and the Netherlands.

-The bridge design resulted from collaboration between civil engineer Hellmut Homberg and architecture professor Heinrich Bartmann, representing German engineering excellence of the 1960s.
+The bridge resulted from collaboration between civil engineer Hellmut Homberg and architecture professor Heinrich Bartmann, representing German engineering excellence of the 1960s.
+Both shaped the appearance and technical execution of this structure.

 Location: Kleve